Recessive dystrophic epidermolysis bullosa- MedGen UID:

 - Congenital Abnormality

-Dystrophic epidermolysis bullosa (DEB) is a genetic skin disorder affecting skin and nails that usually presents at birth.
+Dystrophic epidermolysis bullosa (DEB) is characterized by skin fragility manifested by blistering and erosions with minimal trauma.
+Many individuals also have dystrophic or absent nails.
 DEB is divided into two major types depending on inheritance pattern: recessive dystrophic epidermolysis bullosa (RDEB) and dominant dystrophic epidermolysis bullosa (DDEB).
-Each type is further divided into multiple clinical subtypes.
-Absence of a known family history of DEB does not preclude the diagnosis.
-Clinical findings in severe generalized RDEB include skin fragility manifest by blistering with minimal trauma that heals with milia and scarring.
+Clinical findings in severe RDEB include skin fragility manifested by blistering and erosions with minimal trauma that heals with milia and scarring.
 Blistering and erosions affecting the whole body may be present in the neonatal period.
-Oral involvement may lead to mouth blistering, fusion of the tongue to the floor of the mouth, and progressive diminution of the size of the oral cavity.
+Oral involvement may lead to mouth blistering, fusion of the tongue to the floor of the mouth, and progressive diminution of the size of the oral cavity and mouth opening.
 Esophageal erosions can lead to webs and strictures that can cause severe dysphagia.
-Consequently, malnutrition and vitamin and mineral deficiency may lead to growth restriction in young children.
+Malnutrition with vitamin and mineral deficiency may lead to growth deficiency in young children.
 Corneal erosions can lead to scarring and loss of vision.
-Blistering of the hands and feet followed by scarring fuses the digits into "mitten" hands and feet, with contractures and pseudosyndactyly.
-The lifetime risk of aggressive squamous cell carcinoma is higher than 90%.
-In contrast, the blistering in the less severe forms of RDEB may be localized to hands, feet, knees, and elbows with or without involvement of flexural areas and the trunk, and without the mutilating scarring seen in severe generalized RDEB.
+Blistering of the hands and feet followed by scarring results in contractures and pseudosyndactyly.
+The lifetime risk of aggressive squamous cell carcinoma (SCC) is greater than 90%.
+In contrast, the blistering in intermediate RDEB may be localized to hands, feet, knees, and elbows with or without involvement of flexural areas and the trunk, and without severe scarring.
 In DDEB, blistering is often mild and limited to hands, feet, knees, and elbows, but nonetheless heals with scarring.
 Dystrophic nails, especially toenails, are common and may be the only manifestation of DDEB.

 Generalized dominant dystrophic epidermolysis bullosa- MedGen UID: